Anuruddha22/Helix-Automation-App/README.md

 ## Citation

-If you use HELIX Automation App in your research, please cite:
+If you use HELIX Automation App in your work, please cite:

 ```bibtex
 @software{bhattacharjee2025helixapp,